resonatecoop/user-api-template/README.md

 - drops Twirp framework in favour of [GRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/) which has gained significant traction
 - implements full OpenAPIV2 workflow - write interfaces in protobufs and generate the code stubs, then implement them.
-- exposes full Swagger UI automatically (currently 100% not seamless, WIP)
+- exposes full Swagger UI automatically
 - implements full RBAC using native Golang Interceptors (arguably better than using Twirp Handlers)
 - RBAC is based on User role and interface access config in the config file
 - built with Go modules for dependency management

-It is WIP
+It is WIP, do NOT use this in Production yet!

 ## Running